All Episodes

 She has voted against education IRAs.

-That same year, she voted against the 10-year $400 billion Medicare prescription drug bill because she preferred one that was twice as expensive.
+That same year, she voted against the 10-year, $400 billion Medicare prescription drug bill because she preferred one that was twice as expensive.

-Mrs. Pelosi has repeatedly voted for tax increases and opposed tax cuts, even the 2001 bill that doubled the child tax credit to a thousand dollars.
+Mrs. Pelosi has repeatedly voted for tax increases and opposed tax cuts, even the 2001 bill that doubled the child tax credit to $1,000, this among other tax cuts that she has opposed.

-As the United States has become increasingly dependent on foreign sources of oil, Nancy Pelosi has always opposed drilling for oil in and war.
+As the United States has become increasingly dependent on foreign sources of oil, Nancy Pelosi has always opposed drilling for oil and war.

-In recent years, she had and that you know that is a serious consequence.
+In recent years, she had, and that, you know, that is a serious consequence.

-That's just not her, that's the Democrats.
+That's the Democrats.

-This is a lot of Democrats voting record here.
+This is a lot of Democrats' voting record here.

 But I mean, energy independence is something we all care about.

-Uh Nancy Pelosi has not cast one vote that would advance energy independence.
+Nancy Pelosi has not cast one vote that would advance energy independence.

 She also opposed giving Mr. Clinton and Mr. Bush trade promotion authority.